Functionable/BlurEngineLuaDocs/docs/functions.md

 *Returns: **string** version*

-Returns the current version as a string in the form of N.N.N.
+Returns the current version as a string in the form of 1.2.3.

 ### delay